cityofaustin/census2020/gatsby/content/text/en/text-en.md

     title: Organize In Your Neighborhood
     subtitle: Want to help get folks counted in your community?
 Help organize in one of our local hard to count communities or your neighborhood.
 Click here to find out more…
     cta: Explore the map
+  footer:
+    title: Austin-Travis County Census 2020
+    about_text: About the local campaign
+    about_link: /en/about
+    contact_us: Contact Us
 ---